I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/xpsrassvc/nf-xpsrassvc-ixpsrasterizer-setminimallinewidth.md

 ## -remarks
 <p>This method is supported in Windows 7 and later.
 It is not supported in versions of the Windows operating system before Windows 7.</p>

-<p>This method is supported in Windows 7 and later.
-It is not supported in versions of the Windows operating system before Windows 7.</p>

 ## -requirements
 <table>
 <tr>